stryker-mutator/stryker-net/docs/Configuration.md

 ## Basics

+You run stryker from the test project directory.

 On some dotnet core projects stryker can run without specifying any custom configuration.
-Simply run `dotnet stryker` to start testing!
+Simply run `dotnet stryker` to start testing.
 On dotnet framework projects the solution path argument is always required.
-Run at least `dotnet stryker --solution <solution-path>` to start testing.
+Run at least `dotnet stryker --solution <solution-path>` or specify the solution file path in the config file to start testing.
+See [solution](#solution-[path]).

 ## Use a config file
 When using Stryker regularly we recommend using a config file.
 This way you won't have to document how to run Stryker, you can save the config file in version control.
 To use a config file create a file called `stryker-config.json` in the (unit test) project folder and add a configuration section called stryker-config.
 Alternatively use [init](#init-[bool])